Types

 Diagnosing colitis

-Your healthcare provider will take a full health history and family history.
+Your doctor will take a full health history and family history.
 They will also give you a physical exam.
-Depending on the results of your history and physical exam, your provider may also order certain tests to help find out the cause of your colitis.
+Depending on the results of your history and physical exam, your doctor may also order certain tests to help find out the cause of your colitis.
 These may include:

 • Lab tests.
 Your blood and stool will be checked.

 • Endoscopy and biopsy.
-Endoscopy is a procedure that uses a long, flexible tube with a tiny light and camera on one end to check the inside of your large intestine.
-Two types of endoscopy are sigmoidoscopy (view lower colon) or colonoscopy (view entire colon).
-During an endoscopy, your provider may take a small sample of your tissue to look at under a microscope.
+Endoscopy is a procedure that uses a long, flexible tube with a tiny light and camera on 1 end.
+It checks the inside of your large intestine.
+Two types of endoscopy are sigmoidoscopy (to view the lower colon) and colonoscopy (to view the entire colon).
+During an endoscopy, your doctor may take a small sample of your tissue to look at under a microscope.
 This is called a biopsy.

 • Imaging tests.
 These include X-ray, CT scan, MRI, and capsule endoscopy.